OoogleBoogle/TwitterCMS/README.md

 Basic benchmarking put the pulling of all the info from Firebase at just under 1s (literally about 997ms).
 Need to add some spinners or loading markers.

+Need some way of ordering results by date (for the #bands tag)

 #### Tech Stack